 - Positive Response

 Workshop is six activities which the students work alone or interact with others.
 It introduces a variety of activities, reinforce, and/or extend hands on learning independently, it is visual, and it provides teacher contact with all activities.
 The teacher contact is so important.
 When the children come up with their projects I am able to make corrections with letter and number formation, check on accuracy and neatness and make sure they are completing their jobs correctly.

 What is needed to begin Workshop in your classroom?

-4.Large storage bags to contain task cards for the six jobs.
+4.Large storage bags to contain task card/job at each station.

 Work shop Details

-Sometimes I will have a writing activity put in the Job 1 position.
-I want the kids to work at least 10 minutes at this activity before moving on.
+Job 1 is the only job that will occasionally have a time constraint.
+Meaning, I want kids to work at least 10 minutes at this activity before moving on.
 They make work longer if they wish, but 10 minutes is minimal.
 I put a 10 minute timer on to let the kiddos know how long they must work on the writing activity without getting up to do something else.

 Job 2 – An activity that separates the kiddos in Workshop so that they don’t “crowd” up the remaining Workshop jobs.

-This Job can be illustrating a poem, handwriting, alphabet cards, anything that separates the kids from finishing this job all at the same time.
+This Job can be a cut and paste, handwriting, alphabet cards, anything that separates the kids from crowding other jobs.

 Job 3- Reading or Math Activity